-- 1) Map the supply chain of the products supplied to Customer (i.e., identify the Suppliers throughout the supply chain from raw material to finished good). - 2) Provide traceability documentation (i.e., tracing the supply chain from raw materials to the imported good through documents produced in the course of business, such as purchase orders, commercial invoices, payment records, shipping records and import/ export records).
+- Map the supply chain of the products supplied to Customer (i.e., identify the Suppliers throughout the supply chain from raw material to finished good). - 2) Provide traceability documentation (i.e., tracing the supply chain from raw materials to the imported good through documents produced in the course of business, such as purchase orders, commercial invoices, payment records, shipping records, certificates of origin, packing lists, bills of lading, production records, inventory records supporting production, daily manufacturing process reports, and list of production steps and chain of custody records for imported merchandise and import/ export records).